What is the Continuous Supply of Goods and Services under GST?

 When to Issue an Invoice for Continuous Supply of Goods

-In the case of a continuous supply of goods, a supplier is not liable to raise an invoice with every consignment.
+In the continuous supply of goods, a supplier is not liable to raise an invoice with every consignment.
 It is raised periodically.
 For example, if a certain number of bricks is agreed upon, a supplier will only raise an invoice at the agreed period, such as monthly, quarterly or annually.
-Or Account statements/payments are issued one after the other, and invoices are raised before or at the same time as each statement or payment.
+Account statements/payments are issued one after the other, and invoices are raised before or simultaneously with each statement or payment.

 What is the continuous supply of services?

-The continuous supply of services refers to the unceasing supply of services that have been agreed upon over time which exceeds three months, per the terms of a contract signed by both parties.
-The compensation is also provided periodically.
-Some examples of continuous supply of services include annual maintenance contracts, internet services providers etc.
+The continuous supply of services refers to the unceasing supply of services that have been agreed upon over a period exceeding three months, per the terms of a contract signed by both parties.
+Compensation is also provided periodically.
+Some examples of continuous supply of services include annual maintenance contracts, internet service providers, etc.

 When to Issue an Invoice for Continuous Supply of Services

-Note- if the supplier is a bank or a financial institution, an invoice would be raised 45 days from the date of service supply.
+Note—if the supplier is a bank or a financial institution, an invoice will be raised 45 days from the date of service supply.

 Conclusion